 Opportunities vary by programme but these are introduced through our individual course pages.
-You might also want to speak with staff at an open or applicant day to understand what might be being planned for you.
+You might also want to speak with staff at an Open Day or Offer Holder Day to understand what might be being planned for you.

 As a first year geography student, you will visit either Margam in Wales or Bovey Tracey in Dartmoor early on in the term to help you gel as a cohort and for you to get to know your first year teaching team.
 Devon is also the destination for our environmental resource management and civil engineering students.